IgniteUI/igniteui-docfx/en/components/exporter_csv.md

 <button (click)="exportButtonHandler()">Export Data to CSV</button>
 ```

-To export some data in CSV you need to instantiate the `IgxCsvExporterService` class and invoke its `exportData` method.
+You may access the exporter service by defining an argument of type `IgxCsvExporterService` in the component's constructor and the Angular framework will provide an instance of the service.
+To export some data in CSV format you need to invoke the exporter service's `exportData` method.
 This method accepts as a first argument the data you want to export and the second argument is of type `IgxCsvExporterOptions` and allows you to configure the export process.

 Here is the code which will execute the export process in the component's typescript file: